-Surviving the long, cold winters in Waterton can be a world-class challenge.
-In the spirit of the 2014 Winter Olympics, we thought we would spotlight some of the champion winter survivors amongst our wildlife inhabitants:
+Surviving the long, cold winters in Waterton Lakes National Park can be a world-class challenge.
+We thought we would spotlight some of the champion winter survivors among our wildlife inhabitants.

 Some animals avoid the winter challenges altogether by heading for warmer climes.
 This includes many bird species, but also many of our bats.
 This may sound like taking the easy way out, but some species travel distances that would impress any Olympian!

 Many animals remain in Waterton and are active throughout the winter.
 These animals adapt to the changing weather, undergoing morphological, physiological and behavioural changes to survive.
 To keep warm, many animals grow thicker winter coats or pelage.